mixologee/tirvandor/homebrewery-files/world-guide-homebrewery.md

 **The Crisis**

 While the Blackwood Rebellion tore apart western Thaldros, a parallel conflict erupted in Aethoria's southwest.
 The fey courts, growing increasingly bold, formally claimed the Split Peninsula as territory stolen from them centuries before the current treaties were signed.
 House Splittide, in a decision that shocked the royal court, agreed with the fey assessment.
-Lord Aldric Splittide offered to surrender the peninsula's governance to fey authority—a radical act that Queen Aelindra Aethermere considered nothing less than treason.
+Lord Aldric Splittide offered to surrender the peninsula's governance to fey authority—a radical act that Queen Elaria Aethermere considered nothing less than treason.

 **The War**